 - Every trader needs the peace of mind that comes with knowing their investments are safe.
 AvaTrade is a regulated, award-winning broker that offers transparent CFD trading online.

 - AvaTrade is powered by MetaTrader 4, the world’s leading online trading platform.
 The platform is user-friendly and caters to all types of trading styles.
 The platform also supports all mobile trading devices.
 This gives our traders the convenience and flexibility of trading while on the go.

 - With leveraged trading of CFDs on AvaTrade, traders can benefit from higher returns, even with limited initial capital outlay.

 - AvaTrade offers competitive spreads, which means that trading HSBC and other global stocks are easy and potentially profitable.

-- The MetaTrader platform supports automated trading, allowing investors to enter and exit trades automatically, based on the parameters they have set up.
+- The MetaTrader 5 & MT4 platform supports advanced automated trading, allowing investors to enter and exit trades automatically, based on the parameters they have set up.